 Handleless milk frothing pitchers aren’t as popular among home users because they typically take more practice to master.
 It’s just not as intuitive to pour without a handle.
 However, talk to any barista who has embraced the handleless jug, and they’ll tell you there’s no going back.
 The ability to hold the milk jug any way, without the restriction of a handle, provides much more flexibility when creating latte art.

-If you want to give handle-free milk pouring a shot, this design from Bella Barista is a great starting point.
-The stainless steel body features a drip-resistant tapered spout explicitly designed for a consistent milk stream.
+If you want to give handle-free milk pouring a shot, this design from Rattleware is a great starting point.
+The stainless steel pitcher body features a drip-resistant tapered spout explicitly designed for a consistent milk stream.

 One downside of handle-free pitchers is that they need to be hand-washed because the wrap isn’t compatible with a dishwasher.
 Those with rubber wraps, like this one, are at least easier to clean than versions with leather or faux-leather wraps.